Schools of Public Engagement

-The Schools of Public Engagement is one of the academic divisions that compose The New School, a private research university located in the Greenwich Village neighborhood of New York City.
-The college is split into five schools; Milano School of Policy, Management, and Environment; the School of Media Studies; the Julien J. Studley Graduate Programs in International Affairs; the Creative Writing Program; and the Bachelor’s Program for Adults and Transfer Students.
+The Schools of Public Engagement was one of the academic divisions that composed The New School, a private research university located in the Greenwich Village neighborhood of New York City.
+The college was split into five schools; Milano School of Policy, Management, and Environment; the School of Media Studies; the Julien J. Studley Graduate Programs in International Affairs; the Creative Writing Program; and the Bachelor’s Program for Adults and Transfer Students.

+In spring 2024, the university administration informed faculty members of university-wide restructuring plans, including plans to close down the Schools of Public Engagement as an independent academic division within the broader university structure.
+Subsequently, starting with the 2025-2026 academic year, programs formerly offered by the Schools of Public Engagement, were merged with a number of other academic divisions composing The New School, including Parsons School of Design, The New School for Social Research and Eugene Lang College of Liberal Arts.

 History

-The Schools of Public Engagement, founded in 1919, is the direct successor of the original institution, making it the oldest divisions of The New School.
-The school's founding members wanted to create a “center for discussion and instruction for mature men and women,” and by 1934 it was chartered as a university by the state of New York and began conferring degrees.
-The division was restructured in September 2011 to include both the Milano School of Management and Urban Policy and what was then called The New School for General Studies.
+The Schools of Public Engagement, founded in 1919, was the direct successor of the original institution, making it the oldest divisions of The New School.
+The school's founding members wanted to create a "center for discussion and instruction for mature men and women," and by 1934 it was chartered as a university by the state of New York and began conferring degrees.
+The division was restructured in September 2011 to include both the Milano School of Management and Urban Policy in what was then called The New School for General Studies.
+Beginning in the 2025-2026 academic year, as a result of another university-wide restructuring, the Schools for Public Engagement were closed down as an independent academic division within The New School and its programs merged with a number of other academic divisions within The New School.